knmoriwaki/IM2IM/README.md

 - Network outputs nan or inf values

 These errors were due to very large/small values in some of the discriminator's output patches.
-To avoid this, one should decrease the number of patches in the output.
-One simple way is to increase the number of layers.
+One can avoid this by decreasing the number of patches in the output.
+A simple way is to increase the number of layers.